Andrews University Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Andrews, approximately 61% of students took out student loans averaging $9,729 a year.
-That adds up to $38,916 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Andrews, approximately 64% of students took out student loans averaging $10,091 a year.
+That adds up to $40,364 over four years for those students.

-How Much Money Do Andrews Graduates Make?bachelor's degree recipients from Andrews make around $45,200 per year during the early years of their employment.
-That's great news for Andrews students since it is 11% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Andrews Graduates Make?students who graduate from Andrews with a bachelor's degree go on to jobs where they make an average salary of $45,200 in their early years.
+That's great news for Andrews students since it is 14% more than the average college graduate's salary of $39,802 per year.

 Location of Andrews University